Hire The Law Firm That Keeps

 6. Packing Payments with Hidden Add-Ons

-Why it matters: You end up paying more than agreed, often without even knowing what you’re paying for.
+Why it matters: You end up paying more than agreed, often without even knowing what you’re paying for, and you could lose money to these hidden charges.

 How Do I Know If I’m a Victim of Auto Fraud?